THE

 Although Patrick adds much new data to the legend, he still offers nothing on the date and circumstances of the Money Pit’s discovery, and still does not reveal who the treasure diggers are except for the reference to himself by only his forename.

-Recapitulation of the Evolution of the Oak Island Legend to the End of 1861:
+of the Oak Island Legend to the End of 1861:

 As at the end of 1861, the published accounts of the Oak Island Money Pit could not be considered to incorporate much in the way of Masonic symbolism or imagery, and I do not believe any Freemason would consider the legend as of 1861 and as set out above to be overtly Masonic in any way.
 As we shall see later in this paper, there is one element in the Patrick letter which could be considered unambiguously Masonic, but that element by itself would not be considered by any Freemason to be conveying any kind of Masonic message in my opinion.
 There are also two further elements which might be called “ambiguously Masonic”, ie they could be taken to be Masonic symbolism but they also have non-Masonic meanings.
 It is in the next and fifth publication on the Oak Island Legend in 1862 that various Masonic elements are suddenly added to the legend, in a way that in my opinion conveys an unmistakeable Masonic message to those Freemasons who are Scottish Rite Masons but that is getting ahead of ourselves.
 We now need to trace the evolution of Masonic Ritual to the end of 1861.

-The Evolution of Masonic Ritual
+The Evolution of Masonic

 Freemasonry is a very old fraternity, dating back in some form to the Middle Ages.
 It assumed its modern organisational form with the formation of the Grand Lodge of England in London in 1717.
 It is the World’s oldest and largest fraternity, with a worldwide membership of perhaps 4,000,000-6,000,000.
 To put that figure into perspective, the worldwide membership of Rotary is currently about 1.2m (13).
 Freemasonry or Masonry sees itself as a character development organisation, or to rephrase that in more modern terminology, a self-improvement organisation, or “making good men better”.
 It achieves these lofty goals by putting candidates through degree ceremonies which take the form of two act plays, where the participants take roles which they are supposed to learn by heart, as in real plays.
 The material which the members learn by rote is called a “ritual”.
 Every Masonic Degree has its own ritual.
 The three basic degrees in Masonry are called the Craft Degrees, each of which has its own ritual, and the majority of Masons only ever do the three craft degrees.
 A minority of Masons go on to do various side degrees, of which hundreds exist although only about 100 are commonly available in most countries in the English speaking world.